 SBARR (Situation, Background, Assessment, Recommendations, Review/Response) was designed as a structured method for communicating critical information that requires immediate action and advice.
-However, it is useful in all sorts of settings (inpatient, outpatient, urgent, non-urgent, handover) and is, therefore, a key skill to practice as a medical student.
+However, it is useful in all sorts of settings (e.g. inpatient, outpatient, urgent, non-urgent, handover) and therefore is a key skill to practise as a medical student.

 Key points when using SBARR

 1. Ensure that you have all the information in front of you before making the phone-call (patient’s notes, investigation results, observation charts).
 If everything is electronic make sure you’re logged in with the data opened in front of you.

 2. Stay calm even if the person on the other end of the phone is distracted or unhelpful.
 Being polite will get you much further, and a ‘thank you’ at the end of the conversation is always appreciated.